 Jaipur and Udaipur, India

 Timeless India is the setting for The Best Exotic Marigold Hotel (2012) and its 2015 sequel, a visit here provides the opportunity to soak up the incredible atmosphere, as well as see a number of locations related to the film.
 In Jaipur, you can visit the 19th-century Kanota Castle, a grand building recalling the days of the Raj and depicted as the Viceroy Club in the film.
 You can continue to Udaipur, where you can explore Chandpur where the market scenes were filmed, and head into the Rajasthani countryside to Ravla Khempur – which was Soony Kapoor’s Best Exotic Marigold Hotel in the film.

-David Lean’s 1957 Academy Award winning World War II drama The Bridge on the River Kwai was filmed mostly near Kiulgala in Ceylon, despite the film being set in Thailand.
+David Lean’s 1957 Academy Award winning World War II drama The Bridge on the River Kwai was filmed mostly near Kiulgala in Sri Lanka, despite the film being set in Thailand.
 The concrete foundations of the film set stand as lasting reminders of the film, just as the spectacular scene as the bridge is blown up has remained an iconic moment in film history.
 In 2014, it was announced that the bridge set would be rebuilt using original drawings and photos.

 The history of this ancient town, situated near Chengdu, stretches back over 1,700 years, with many of the buildings dating from the Qing Dynasty.
 The curving cobbled alleys, rustic houses and impressive temples – such as Zhenjiang Temple and Gulong Temple – have appealed to filmmakers, who have used Huanglongxi for exterior scenes in many period movies.
 Among the most famous of these is Ang Lee’s 2000 film Crouching Tiger, Hidden Dragon, which was nominated for 10 Academy Awards – winning four.